Malachi 4:5-6 Sending You the Prophet Elijah

 Zechariah and Elizabeth were righteous in God’s eyes, careful to obey all of the Lord’s commandments and regulations.
 It was important for God to find a married couple who both followed His commands.
 But there was more than just following commands.
 There had to be more than a search for self righteousness through works.
 God had to find a couple willing to understand His plan of salvation and teach their son, or allow God to teach their son how to prepare the world for Jesus’ ministry.

 What are the connecting factors between the introduction for Malachi 4 and Luke 1?
 Malachi told us to, “remember o obey the Law of Moses, my servant.”
 Luke told us, “Zechariah and Elizabeth were righteous in God’s eyes, careful to obey all of the Lord’s commandments and regulations.”
 The connection goes beyond God’s law.
 Malachi talks about a day of judgment.
 Luke tells us about the day final preparations were made to announce Jesus’ arrival here in earth.
-This was not only a renewal of the original form of worship, but the beginning of Jesus’ life, ministry, test, and trial to prove He is worthy to judge this world.
+This was the not only a renewal of the original form of worship, but the beginning of Jesus’ life, ministry, test, and trial to prove He is worthy to judge this world.
 Jesus had to first prove He could take the worst this world was prepared to throw at Him and pass every test and trial.
 God’s standards are not lax.
 They are especially rigid for His Son.
 You see, God wanted His Son to be just like Him in all ways.
 Jesus explained that.
 No one has ever seen God.
 But the one and only Son is himself God and is near to the Father’s heart.
 He has revealed God to us.
 Anyone who has seen me has seen the Father!
 So why are you asking me to show him to you?
 (John 1:18, 14:9 NLTse).

 No one knows what day Jesus will return to fulfill that portion of His ministry.
 Heaven and earth will disappear, but my words will never disappear.
 “However, no one knows the day or hour when these things will happen, not even the angels in heaven or the Son himself.
 Only the Father knows.
 (Matthew 24:35-36 NLTse).
 But there are certain steps we have to know before we can understand circumstances related to Jesus’ return.
 Don’t be concerned about the date.
 Don’t worry about it and certainly, don’t listen to anyone who claims to know the day and hour.
 But that does not mean we are supposed to ignore the event and all the details and lessons associated with Jesus’ return.
 We find a recorded fulfillment in one portion of this prophecy.
 Part of the prophecy is a lesson.
-A very important lesson we can understand.
-Many people preach about that one detail, the power of Elijah.
+A very important lesson so we can understand.
+Many people preach about that one detail, that power of Elijah.
 “Look, I am sending you the prophet Elijah before the great and dreadful day of the LORD arrives.”
 How can we tell which details are correct and which are man made fabrications if we don’t understand the extent of the event?